-The SDR is organized by volumes on distribution DVD or Universal Serial Bus flash drive, whose roots originated from the size limitations of original CD distribution format.
+The SDR is organized by volumes on a Universal Serial Bus flash drive, whose roots originated from the size limitations of the original CD distribution format.
 The SDR is currently formatted in the following series of volumes.

-15.2.1.1 Volume 1 - Primary Data Set
+16.2.1.1 Volume 1 - Primary Data Set